 Stage 3: conditioning

 Unfortunately, that initial discounting has lasting negative consequences.
-Now that they’ve been introduced to your products at a much lower price point, the customers you attracted to your store with that first sale are being conditioned to expect discounts with every purchase.
+Now that customers have been introduced to your products at a much lower price point, they are being conditioned to expect discounts with every purchase.
+Or worse, the customers you acquired through that first sale will not shop with you until they see the same or even greater discount they previously saw on your site.

 Stage 4: sales drop